 The Flat Rock Brook Nature Center manages a 150-acre tract in Englewood that has been protected from development.
 It includes the 75-acre Allison Woods Park, established in 1924 under the will of William O. Allison, and an additional 75 acres acquired by the City of Englewood over a ten-year period beginning in 1968.
 The preserve has about four miles of trails, and the hike described below forms a loop around the property.

-From the parking area, head downhill to the Nature Center building, where you can pick up a free trail map.
-Find the trailhead of the White Loop Trail, marked by a triple white blaze, directly opposite the front entrance to the Nature Center building.
+From the parking area, head downhill towards the Nature Center building.
+Find the trailhead of the White Loop Trail, marked by a triple white blaze on a kiosk, directly opposite the front entrance to the Nature Center building.
 Head north on this trail, which follows a wide path.
 The Red Loop Trail soon crosses, but you should continue ahead on the White Loop Trail, which gradually ascends the hill on switchbacks.
 At the top of the hill, you'll reach a T-intersection.
 Turn right, now following the joint White and Red Loop Trails.

 Soon, the Purple Trail begins on the left.
 Continue along the joint White and Red Loop Trails, but when the White Loop Trail turns sharply left, proceed straight ahead on the Red Loop Trail for about 50 feet to a southwest-facing overlook, marked by a rock parapet.
 On a clear day, you can see the First Watchung Mountain in the distance (although the view is largely obscured by the vegetation).
 You can also hear the sounds of traffic on I-95 below.